 Dependent personal services are services performed as an employee in the United States by a nonresident alien.
-Dependent personal services include compensatory scholarship or fellowship income (see definition below).
-Compensation for such services includes payments for wages, salaries, fees, bonuses, commissions, and similar designations for amounts paid to an employee.
+Dependent personal services include compensatory scholarship or fellowship income (see definition later).
+Compensation for such services includes wages, salaries, fees, bonuses, commissions, and similar designations for amounts paid to an employee.